Getting started with Diffblue Cover

 The first step is to create your project by clicking

 From here, you can either choose to have a walkthrough using our java-demo project as an example, (this is

 provided with your shipped version of the product, it is a JAR file called

 java-demo.jar) or move straight

 Add a new Project prompt will ask for a project name.

 Running an analysis

-was created.
-Once this is complete the project will show the read icon (the Diffblue owl) and the
+Once the project is created it will show the ready icon (the Diffblue owl) and the

 analysis button will be enabled.